DanielEWeeks/OLaGA-ASHG2020/index.md

 Our hope is that this research will come to benefit the Samoan people in Samoa, American Samoa and worldwide through
 * translation of improved understanding of the underlying biology into interventions;
-* through the identification of population-specific genetic determinants and prevalences or gene–environment interactions that would inform precision public health efforts;
+* the identification of population-specific genetic determinants and prevalences or gene–environment interactions that would inform precision public health efforts;
-* through research capacity building within Samoan communities; and
+* research capacity building within Samoan communities; and
-* through outreach, education, empowerment and collaboration with the community about the ethical, legal and social implications of genetic research, genetic testing and genetics-informed interventions.
+* outreach, education, empowerment and collaboration with the communities about the ethical, legal and social implications of genetic research, genetic testing and genetics-informed interventions.

 **Additional Information**